Linlithgow Palace: James IV and Margaret Tudor

+James IV continued to repair and rebuild the palace.
+When he visited he gave the masons a tip known as "drinksilver".
+He gave 18 shillings to the masons "at the Palace work" in April 1489, and two gold angel coins in September.
+In November 1497, James IV ordered the master mason of Lillithgow to go to Stirling Castle to provide a plan for his new lodgings there.
+Andrew Cavers, Abbot of Lindores, was made supervisor of construction at Linlithgow.

 James IV bought crimson satin for a new doublet to wear while formally welcoming the Spanish ambassador Don Martin de Torre at Linlithgow in August 1489.
 Silverware and tapestries were brought from Edinburgh for the event, and the wardrobe servant David Caldwell brought cords and rings to hang the tapestry in the palace.
 New rushes were brought from the Haw of Lithgow for the chamber floor.
 Entertainment included a play performed by Patrick Johnson and his fellows.
-After a visit to Stirling the king returned to Linlithgow and played dice with the Laird of Halkett and his Master of Household, and on 17 September rewarded stonemasons working on the palace with two gold angel coins.
+After a visit to Stirling the King returned to Linlithgow and played dice with the Laird of Halkett and his Master of Household.
 In November 1497 he played cards and bought jesses and leashes to go hawking.
-James gave the masons working on the building a tip of 9 shillings, known as "drinksilver", and ordered the master mason to go to Stirling Castle to provide a plan for his new lodgings there.
-Andrew Cavers, Abbot of Lindores, was made supervisor of construction at Linlithgow.

-James IV spent Easter 1490 at the palace, visited the town of Culross, and returned on 18 April to play dice with the Earl of Angus and the Laird of Halkett, losing 20 gold unicorn coins.
-The king spent Christmas 1490 and Easter 1491 at Linlithgow.
+James IV spent Easter 1490 at the palace, visited the town of Culross, and returned on 18 April to play dice with Archibald Douglas, 5th Earl of Angus and the Laird of Halkett, losing 20 gold unicorn coins.
+The King spent Christmas 1490 and Easter 1491 at Linlithgow.
 On 9 April he bought seeds for the palace gardener.
 The poet Blind Harry came to court at Linlithgow at least five times.
 James IV was interested in medicine and experimented taking blood from his servant Domenico and another man at Linlithgow.
+Perkin Warbeck was a Christmas guest in 1495.
 The king's mistress Margaret Drummond stayed at Linlithgow in the autumn of 1496.
 The park dykes were rebuilt in 1498.